xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 Hardware Time Stamping
 ======================

 The XCORE contains architectural features supporting precise timing measurements.
-Specifically a 100 MHz timer is included and the RT MACs make use of this to timestamp packets at the point of ingress and egress.
-This 100 MHz, 32-bit timer value has a resolution of 10 nanoseconds and can be converted to nanoseconds by multiplying by 10.
+Specifically, a 100 MHz timer is included and the RT MACs make use of this to timestamp packets at the point of ingress and egress.
+This 100 MHz, 32-bit timer value has a resolution of 10 nanoseconds and the provided timestamp can be converted to nanoseconds by multiplying by 10.

-When receiving packets, a reference structure of type ``ethernet_packet_info_t`` contains the timestamp of the received packet at point of ingress.
-When transmitting packets, a special additional Tx API is provided which blocks until the packet has been transmitted is available, which returns the time of egress.
+When receiving packets, a reference to a structure of type ``ethernet_packet_info_t`` contains the timestamp of the received packet at point of ingress.

+When transmitting packets, an additional Tx API is provided for the RT MAC which blocks until the packet has been transmitted and returns the time of egress.

 These features, along with APIs to tune the ingress and egress latency offsets, can be used by higher layers such as IEEE 802.1AS (Timing and Synchronization) or PTP (IEEE 1588) to implement precise timing synchronisation across the network.